storj/storj/docs/design/storagenode-graceful-exit-ui.md

 Add a command `storagenode exit-satellite` to initiate a Graceful Exit.

 The command should present a list of satellites to exit.
 The user needs to type the satellite domain name to start exiting.
-Only satellites that we haven't exited will be displayed.
+Only satellites that haven't been exited will be displayed.

 The satellite list should contain:
 - Domain name